 Creating a remarketing list

 You can think of your audiences as an additional way to target.
-In addition to targeting by time of day, geo, demo and device, with remarketing you can target by audience behaviour.
-What that means is that you can target someone if they visited your homepage, a category page or even people who abandoned a shopping basket.
+In addition to targeting by time of day, geo, demo and device, with remarketing you can target by audience behavior.
+What that means is you can target someone if they visited your homepage, a category page or even people who abandoned a shopping cart.

 Depending on your business and website, there are multiple ways in which you can segment and define your audiences.
 Think about the customer journey on your website — each stage in this process can be a way to define and create your remarketing lists or audience.

-To create a new audience, click the Campaigns page, and then on the left-hand pane, click Shared Library.
+To create a new audience, click the Campaigns page, and then on the left pane, click Shared Library.
 Under Shared Library, select Audiences and then click Create remarketing list.

 Enter a name for your remarketing list.
 Under Who to add to your list, select the type of visitor and set rules that define who to include in your remarketing list.

 You can create rules based on the different sections of the website that the user visited.
-For example, you may create a shopping basket abandoners remarketing list by selecting visitors of a page (e.g. basket.html) who didn’t visit another page (e.g. You can create rules based on the different sections of the website that the user visited.
-For example, you may create a shopping basket abandoners remarketing list by selecting visitors of a page (e.g. basket.html) who didn’t visit another page (e.g. confirmation.html).
+For example, you may create a shopping cart abandoners remarketing list by selecting visitors of a page (e.g., cart.html) who didn’t visit another page (e.g., You can create rules based on the different sections of the website that the user visited.
+For example, you may create a shopping cart abandoners remarketing list by selecting visitors of a page (e.g., cart.html) who didn’t visit another page (e.g., confirmation.html).